-§582.200 Application and grant award.
+§ 582.200 Application and grant award.

 (a) Review.
-When funds are made available for assistance, HUD will publish a notice of fund availability in the FEDERAL REGISTER in accordance with the requirements of 24 CFR part 4.
-Ap-plications will be reviewed and plications will be reviewed and screened in accordance with the guidelines, rating criteria and procedures published in the notice.
+When funds are made available for assistance, HUD will publish a notice of fund availability in the FEDERAL RECISTER in accordance with the requirements of 24 CFR part 4.
+Applications will be reviewed and screened in accordance with the guidelines, rating criteria and procedures published in the notice.

 (b) Rating criteria.
 HUD will award funds based on the criteria specified in section 455(a)(1) through (8) of the McKinney Act (42 U.S.C.
-11403d(1)- 11403d(8)) and on the following criteria authorized by section 455(a)(9) of the McKinney Act (42 U.S.C.
+11403d(1)-11403d(8)) and on the following criteria authorized by section 455(a)(9) of the McKinney Act (42 U.S.C.
 11403d(9)):

-(1) The extent to which the applicant has demonstrated coordination with other Federal, State, local, private and other entities serving homeless persons in the planning and operation of the project, to the extent practicable;
+(1) The extent to which the applicant demonstrated coordination with other Federal, State, local, private and other entities serving homeless persons in the planning and operation of the project, to the extent practicable;